Gabriella439/nixos-in-production/manuscript/Motivation.md

 This means that a DevOps engineer or DevOps team is best situated to introduce NixOS within an engineering organization.

 {blurb, class: information}
-DevOps is more of a set of cultural practices than a team, but some organizations explicitly create a DevOps team or hire engineers for their DevOps expertise in order support to support tools (like NixOS) that enable those cultural practices.
+DevOps is more of a set of cultural practices than a team, but some organizations explicitly create a DevOps team or hire engineers for their DevOps expertise in order to support tools (like NixOS) that enable those cultural practices.
 {/blurb}

 ## What does NixOS replace?